 Your child's class teacher will also invite you to sign up to Seesaw, an online learning journal.
-Please see page 31 for further details.
+Through Seesaw you will be able to see some of the work that your child is undertaking in class.
+Seesaw Please see page 29 for further details.